 Although I can talk in length about being organized, Dictionary.com refers to is as follows: "Having a formal organization or structure, especially to coordinate or carry out for widespread activities."

 And, though there are many important areas in business to be organized, for me the most critical area is organization through accurate and up-to-date bookkeeping or bookkeeping services rendered by a professional bookkeeper.
-Keeping track of and properly organizing your business's expenses, income, account receivables, and account payables are essential practices for creating and maintaining a successful business.
+Keeping track of and properly organizing your business's expenses, income, account receivables, and accounts payable are essential practices for creating and maintaining a successful business.
 And, do not forget to add running and interpreting daily, weekly, or monthly financial reports.

-Although many small-business owners may prefer to perform their business’s daily and monthly accounting tasks themselves, experience have taught me that it is extremely challenging for business owners to execute successfully on both their business activities and bookkeeping activities.
+Although many small-business owners may prefer to perform their business’s daily and monthly accounting tasks themselves, experience have taught me that it is extremely challenging for business owners to execute successfully on both their business skills and bookkeeping services activities.
 There are just so much they have to do to manage their companies successfully.
 When they have to add all the accounting activities to their daily calendar it just doesn’t get done.

 Therefore, it is important to look at your bookkeeping and organize it into activities that belong together and may make it easier to keep track of your business expenses, liabilities, and outstanding payments.

-3.1 Organizing Your Bookkeeping Services
+3.1 Organizing Your Business Skills and Bookkeeping Services

 Regardless of a businesses size or business activity, it has to keep detailed records of its financial activities as it has to give full record of it every year end.
 To keep it organized here are a few suggestions.